astrojolo/astrolink4pi/README.md

 **version 2 and later** - Enable I2C interface using raspi-config for sensor support (reboot required)

-Run Kstars and select AstroLink 4 Pi (Aux section) in Ekos profile editor.
-Then start INDI server in Ekos with your profile, containg AstroLink 4 Pi drivers.
-Alternatively you can start INDI server manually by running:
+Run Kstars and select AstroLink 4 Pi (Aux section) in the Ekos profile editor.
+Then start the INDI server in Ekos with your profile, containing AstroLink 4 Pi drivers.
+Alternatively, you can start INDI server manually by running:
 ```
 indi_server indi_astrolink4pi
 ```
 Start KStars with Ekos, connect to your INDI server and enjoy!

-Note that your user account needs proper access right to /dev/gpiochip0 device.
-By default you can read/write only if you run driver as root or user who is a member of gpio group.
+Note that your user account needs proper access rights to /dev/gpiochip0 device.
+By default, you can read/write only if you run the driver as root or a user who is a member of gpio group.
 Add your user to gpio group by running ```sudo usermod -a -G gpio $USER```

-To use restart/shutdown functionality add this line to your /etc/sudoers file or /etc/sudoers.d/010_astroberry-nopasswd (this assumes you run INDI server as astroberry user):
+To use restart/shutdown functionality add this line to your /etc/sudoers file or /etc/sudoers.d/010_astroberry-nopasswd (this assumes you run INDI server as an astroberry user):
 ```
 astroberry ALL=(ALL) NOPASSWD: /sbin/reboot, /sbin/poweroff
 ```

-For custom labels you need to save configuration and restart the driver after changing relays' labels.
+For custom labels, you need to save the configuration and restart the driver after changing the relays' labels.

 # AstroLink 4 Pi images